Cyrix126/gupaxx/IDEAS.md

 ### Graphs history of HR
 The user could see how the HR was given on P2Pool and XvB.
 ### Update XMRig benchmark from Gupaxx
 To have the latest benchmark from XMRig, but still including one by default.
-Also automates the inclusion on release.
+Also automates the inclusion on release
 ### Manually set HR for XvB algo
 Done by [Sina](https://github.com/mostafaei2002) [PR](https://github.com/Cyrix126/gupaxx/pull/11)
 An advanced tab on XvB tab with multiple tools to set the HR manually.